 Day 6: Crawford Bay to Creston and shuttle back to Banff

 Highlights: Kootenay LakeOur morning ride takes us along the shores of Kootenay Lake, dotted with many little resorts and secluded coves.
 Cyclists will enjoy the light traffic and spectacular mountain and lake views.
 This last day's ride takes us in the direction of Creston before returning to Banff by van at approximately 6:00 P.M.
 Distance: 25-50 miles (40-80km).

 HighlightsYoho National Park, Revelstoke, Kootenay Lake, Valhalla Provincial Park, Halcyon Natural Hot Springs, Roger's Pass, Ainsworth Hot Springs

-IncludesQuality 27-spd hybrid bicycle; 5 nights accommodation in beautiful lodges; 5 breakfasts, 6 lunches, 4 dinners; professional guide services; support vehicle and luggage transport; ferries and transfers; all National Park fees and permits
+IncludesQuality 27-spd road bicycle; 5 nights accommodation in beautiful lodges; 5 breakfasts, 6 lunches, 4 dinners; professional guide services; support vehicle and luggage transport; ferries and transfers; all National Park fees and permits

 Arrive/DepartCalgary International Airport (YYC)

 Total Distance214 - 253 miles (347 - 410 km)

 Daily Distance25 - 50 miles (40 - 81 km)

 What to ExpectMountains, swimming, orchards, and great rides